thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 # LiTOY : the List That Outlives You.

+## Acknowledgement (in no particular order)
+* Thanks to Emile Emery for his help in determining the best sorting algorithm to use and implementing it.
+* Thanks to [Kryzar (Antoine Hugounet)](https://github.com/kryzar) for his insight on UI.

 ## What is LiTOY?
 There are several ways to look at it :
 * LiTOY is a python script using sqlite to create and manage a list of your goals, be it short, medium or long term but more importantly : it ranks them in a smart and very flexible way using pairwise comparisons and several [ELO scores](https://en.wikipedia.org/wiki/Elo_rating_system).